 The credentialing of professional counselors takes various forms.
 Credentialing itself is an umbrella term to cover such areas as state licensure, certification, and registry.
-Information about licensure in the State of Texas can be obtained at http://www.dshs.texas.gov/counselor/default.shtm .
+Information about licensure in the State of Texas can be obtained at BHEC Licensing Information

 It is the student's responsibility to understand and make arrangements to meet the licensure requirements of the state in which he or she intends to practice.